Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Is there anything you can’t do in a cast iron skillet?
-Whether it’s these cheesy loaded baked nachos, skillet breakfast potatoes, oven baked steak or even a dessert pizookie, the cast iron is a tried and true kitchen utensil to definitely have in your arsenal.
+Whether it’s these cheesy loaded baked nachos, skillet breakfast potatoes, oven baked steak or even a dessert pizookie, the cast iron skillet is a tried and true kitchen utensil to definitely have in your arsenal.

 Simply layer a few items you might already have on hand to create a hearty snack or a full meal.